In 1996, Tupac Shakur was the crown prince of West Coast rap.

-Shakur underwent emergency surgery at University Medical Center but never regained consciousness.
+Shakur underwent emergency surgery at Las Vegas' University Medical Center but never woke up.
 He spent six days on life support and died at 4:03 p.m. on Sept.
 13, 1996, after his mother consented to turn off the machines.

 He was 25 years old.

-Tupac Shakur's legacy has been a fluid one.
-Everything from books, documentaries and biopics to his appearance as a hologram at Coachella and endless dissections and reexaminations of the music he left behind, plus the sporadic unearthing of never-before-heard music over the years, has added another layer to the Tupac mythos.
-His influence can be felt in the work of countless artists, from Eminem, Kanye West and Kendrick Lamar, to those who weren't even born yet when Shakur died.
+Shakur's legacy has been a fluid one.
+Everything from books, documentaries and biopics to his appearance as a hologram at Coachella and endless dissections and reexaminations of the music he left behind, plus the sporadic unearthing of never-before-heard music over the years, has added endless layers to the legend.
+His influence can be felt in the work of artists from Eminem, Kanye West and Kendrick Lamar to those who weren't even born yet when Shakur died.

-At school he and the future Jada Pinkett Smith became friends when, as the actress put it just last year, she was heading out of "the life" and Shakur was heading in.
+At school he and the future Jada Pinkett Smith became friends when, as the actress put it in 2017, she was heading out of "the life" and Shakur was heading in.

 "I know that most people want to always connect it in this romance thing, and that's just because they don't have the story," Pinkett Smith said on Sway in the Morning.
 "But it was based in survival, how we held each other down...When you have somebody that has your back when you feel like you're nothing, that's everything."